See Kee Oon: Career

 See joined the Singapore Legal Service in 1991 and was appointed as a Deputy Registrar and Magistrate in the Subordinate Courts (now State Courts).
 From 1995 to 1997, he served as a Justices' Law Clerk before becoming a District Judge in 1998.
 As a District Judge, he heard a variety of cases in the criminal, civil and family courts until 2007, when he became Head of the Insolvency and Public Trustee's Office.
 In November 2009, See was reappointed as a District Judge and subsequently made Senior District Judge, heading the Criminal Justice Division of the Subordinate Courts.

+During his tenure as District Judge, See presided over the robbery trial of Ragu Ramajayam, who was the secondary mastermind of a S$1.3 million mobile phone heist, during which Ragu's colleague Wan Cheon Kem was robbed and brutally killed by Ragu's accomplices.
+See sentenced 37-year-old Ragu to six years in prison and 12 strokes of the cane, after taking into account that Ragu breached his position of trust and his role in the heist itself had led to the murder of Wan.
+Ragu's sentence was later reduced to 4 1/2 years in jail and six strokes of the cane after he appealed.
+In the aftermath, one of Ragu's accomplices, Nakamuthu Balakrishnan, was given the death sentence for murder while the remaining three were given jail terms and caning for armed robbery with hurt.

-On 1 October 2013, See became the Chief District Judge of the Subordinate Courts and a member of a committee to guide the development of the Singapore University of Social Sciences's School of Law.
+On 1 October 2013, See became the Chief District Judge of the Subordinate Courts.
+During this time, he also served as a member of a committee to guide the development of the Singapore University of Social Sciences's School of Law.
 On 14 April 2014, he was appointed as a Judicial Commissioner and Presiding Judge of the State Courts.
 On 31 January 2017, he was promoted to Judge of the Supreme Court.

-See has taken the unusual position that testifying witnesses are not required to be given an oath or otherwise instructed to tell the truth.
-Instead, he contends that the Oaths and Declarations Act "gives the judge the prerogative whether to caution a witness ["to speak the truth"] or not," resulting in a greater likelihood of wrongful convictions.
+He was subsequently appointed as a Judge of the Appellate Division in October 2023.

-One case presided by See was the trial of Gaiyathiri Murugayan, who was charged with the abuse and murder of Piang Ngaih Don, a Myanmar national who was her domestic maid.
+One case presided over by See was the 2021 trial of Gaiyathiri Murugayan, who was charged with the abuse and murder of Piang Ngaih Don, a Myanmar national who was her domestic maid.
 Gaiyathiri was found guilty of culpable homicide not amounting to murder and voluntarily causing hurt to the maid, and sentenced to a total of 30 years' imprisonment.
-See described the case as one of the worst cases of culpable homicide Singapore has ever seen, and described that the degree of callousness and violence was so shocking that no suitable words could adequately describe the inhumane year-long mistreatment, assault and starvation, which the maid was subjected to.
+See described the case as one of the worst cases of culpable homicide Singapore had ever seen, and said that the degree of callousness and violence was so shocking that no suitable words could adequately describe the inhumane year-long mistreatment, assault and starvation, which the maid was subjected to.